wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

     ### Seal the cluster

+    <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/cloud/vault-introduction">NOTE</a>:
+    Auto-unseal is configured.
+A unique Key Management Service (KMS) key is created for each cluster.

     <a name="Config"></a>

     ### Configure for Authentication

-20. Configure at least one audit device to write log (before completing the request):
+2. Configure at least one audit device to write log (before completing the request):

     <pre><strong>vault audit enable file file_path=/var/log/vault_audit.log</strong></pre>